We will be closed for the holidays on December 25th and 26th and January 1st. We wish you good cheer and beautiful music!

 An assortment of strings to cover incidental breakage, but not enough to re-string the entire instrument.

-Unlike guitar strings, which must be replaced often due to the corrosive effects of salt and perspiration from the player's fingers, hammered dulcimer strings can last many years with little care.
+Unlike guitar strings, which must be replaced often due to the corrosive effects of salt and perspiration from the player's fingers, hammered dulcimer strings can last many years with a little care.
 When tuning, use a guitar pick instead of your fingers to pluck the strings.
-If you notice the strings becoming tarnished, you can usually clean them with a string wiping or polishing cloth.
+If you notice the strings becoming tarnished, you can wipe them with a guitar string wiping or polishing cloth.
 If they are heavily tarnished, a very fine steel wool will clean them, but make that choice with care because it may also take off some of the protective coating that keeps them from rusting.

 In general (unless they are actually rusty), you don't need to change your plain steel strings at all.
-It's a lot of work, and in most situations, there won't be much of a noticeable improvement to the tone.
+It's a lot of work, and in most situations, there won't be a noticeable improvement to the tone.
 Think of it like a piano, where you might go 50 years or more with the same set of strings.
 However, if you have one of our larger models with wound strings or phosphor bronze strings in the lower register, you might consider changing just those strings every few years, as they can lose their tone and start to sound dull over time.